luigifreda/pyslam/README.md

   ```

 A couple of important notes:
-- Pressing the `Save` button saves the current map, front-end, and backend configurations.
+- Pressing the `Save` button saves the current map, front-end, and back-end configurations.
 Reloading a saved map replaces the current system configurations to ensure descriptor compatibility.
 - The Python and C++ implementations are interoperable: maps saved by one can be loaded by the other.